abd-elrahman-mohamed-anter/AzureDEVOPS-GitOps/README.md

 ### Image was changed
 ---

-# 6. Deploy to AKS
+# 6. Kubernetes Application on AKS

 The Kubernetes manifests are stored in: